chrisjberry/datafluencyCB/docs/02_multiple_regression_1.md

-### Evaluating the model: Bayes Factor
+### Evaluating the model: Bayes factor

 \

 :::{.tip}
-The Bayes Factor tells us how many more times likely the multiple regression model is, relative to the intercept-only model.
+The Bayes factor for a multiple regression model tells us how many more times likely the model is, relative to the intercept-only model.
 :::

 \